-I worked in Higher Education for over 20 years, initially teaching spatial design at Bournemouth and Poole College of Art, followed by 12 years as Learning Support Manager in the University of Bath, developing access for dyslexic and disabled students in the SW region.
+I worked in Higher Education for over 20 years, initially as Course Director in Spatial Design, Bournemouth and Poole College of Art, followed by 12 years as Learning Support Manager in the University of Bath, developing access for dyslexic and disabled students in the SW region.

-I have an MA from the University of Wales, College of Cardiff.
-My research in how we develop spatial ability led to my beginning to understand the potential connections between spatial ability and dyslexia and to my work in this field.
+My research for my MA (University of Wales) in how we develop spatial ability led to my beginning to understand the potential connections between spatial ability and dyslexia and to my work in this field.
 Ideas which I proposed and implemented in my work in education were initially controversial and challenging to the status quo.
 However, following the so-called ‘decade of the brain’ and our growing understanding of how the brain works, many of the principles I embraced are now mainstream.

 In 1969 I studied Environmental Design in Chesterfield with Norman Potter and was lucky to be involved in the exciting new British approach to design education and ecology.
 My first career as an interior designer led to some modest success.
 In the 70’s I was featured in House and Gardens feature ‘best of british design’ and as a free lance designer I completed a number of domestic and commercial architectural commissions.